TannerRogalsky/love.js/readme.md

 Some things, like threads, don't have browser support yet.
 Please check the project issues for known problems.

 ##Contributing
+Please consider submitting a test.
+Any functionality that isn't covered in `spec/tests` would be very useful.

 The build process for this project is still a very manual process and is not ready to be shared.
 Feel free to keep an eye on the `emscripten` branch of [my LÖVE fork](https://bitbucket.org/TannerRogalsky/love) if you're really curious.